2022 Bolton Metropolitan Borough Council election: Background

 The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
 Bolton was a district of the Greater Manchester metropolitan county.
 The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
 The Greater Manchester Combined Authority was created in 2011 and began electing the mayor of Greater Manchester from 2017, which was given strategic powers covering a region coterminous with the former Greater Manchester metropolitan county.

 Since its formation, Bolton Council has variously been under Labour control, Conservative control and no overall control.
 Labour most recently regained its majority in the 2011 council election, which it held until the 2019 election.
-After the 2019 election, Labour held 23 seats with the Conservatives on 20, the Liberal Democrats on 6, the local party Farnworth and Kearsley First on five, the UK Independence Party on three and the local party Horwich and Blackrod First on two, as well as one independent councillor.
-The Conservatives formed a confidence and supply agreement with the Liberal Democrats, Farnworth and Kearley First, Horwich and Blackrod First and the UK Independence Party so that they could form a minority administration.
-In the most recent election in 2021, the Conservatives became the largest party with 20 seats to Labour's nineteen, with seven independents, the Liberal Democrats and Farnworth and Kearsley First on five seats each, Horwich and Blackrod First on five and a single UK Independence Party councillor remaining.
+After the 2019 election, Labour held 23 seats, the Conservatives 20, the Liberal Democrats six, the local party Farnworth and Kearsley First five, the UK Independence Party three and the local party Horwich and Blackrod First two, alongside one independent councillor.
+The Conservatives formed a confidence and supply agreement with the Liberal Democrats, Farnworth and Kearsley First, Horwich and Blackrod First and the UK Independence Party, allowing them to form a minority administration.
+In the 2021 election, the Conservatives became the largest party with 20 seats, followed by Labour with 19.
+There were also seven independent councillors, five Liberal Democrats, five Farnworth and Kearsley First councillors, three Horwich and Blackrod First councillors and one UK Independence Party councillor.
 The Conservatives continued to run a minority administration with support from smaller parties.
-The Liberal Democrats ended their working arrangement with the Conservatives in January 2021.
-Marie Brady, the leader of the Horwich and Blackrod First party, defected to the Conservative Party after the two other councillors from her party voted against the Conservative budget.
+The Liberal Democrats had ended their working arrangement with the Conservatives in January 2021.
+Marie Brady, the leader of the Horwich and Blackrod First party, defected to the Conservative Party in March 2022 after the party's two other councillors voted against the Conservative budget.

+The seats up for election in 2022 were last regularly contested in the 2018 election.
+Following that election, Labour held 31 seats, the Conservatives 19, Farnworth and Kearsley First, the Liberal Democrats and UKIP three each, and another councillor held the remaining seat.
+In 2022, Reform UK and the local party Bolton For Change fielded joint candidates under the description "Reform UK & Bolton for Change".

-The positions up for election in 2022 were last elected in 2018.
-In that election, the Conservatives won nine seats, Labour won eight, and the Liberal Democrats and Farnworth and Kealey First won two each.
-Prior to this election, Reform UK formed an electoral pact with newly-formed local party Bolton For Change, running joint candidates under the banner of both parties.
-This arrangement has continued to the present, with candidates standing for 'Reform UK and Bolton For Change' in 2022, 2023 and 2024.
+The seats up for election in 2022 were last regularly contested in the 2018 election.
+In that election, the Conservatives won nine seats, Labour won eight, and the Liberal Democrats and Farnworth and Kearsley First won two each.
+Before the 2022 election, Reform UK and the newly formed local party Bolton For Change announced that they would work together, saying that cross-party working could give them a voice at both local and national level.
+They fielded joint candidates under the description "Reform UK & Bolton for Change".
+The arrangement continued in the 2023 and 2024 elections, when candidates again stood under the joint description.